CP studies: Planning

 The CP study can only be started after written approval or favorable opinion from the involved EC and where applicable, approval from the respective NCA.

-Site initiation: Prior to full initiation of the involved study sites, it will be ensured that required study site documentation is in place, including signed contract(s) and respective approval(s).
+Site initiation: Prior to full initiation of the involved study sites, sponsors must make sure that required study site documentation is in place, including signed contract(s) and respective approval(s).
 The IVD device needs to be available at the study site.
 In addition, it will be confirmed that the study sites are trained on general study requirements (e.g., study site personnel responsibilities ) and specific CP study requirements (e.g., the CPSP and the use of the IVD).

 Site monitoring: Once the CP study sites begin enrolling participants monitoring will be conducted to verify that the study is conducted in accordance to the CPSP, ISO 20916 and any other applicable requirements.
 During routine monitoring it will be verified, among other issues, that: